top of page

 As you can see, this looks a lot like re-parenting an inner child.
 What does that past, triggered part of me need to hear?
 How do they need to be held?

 If you have any tips or tales of dealing with triggers, I'd love to hear about them in this linked Instagram post.
-Sending love to everyone, because there is a LOT to deal with at this time of year!

 Take a breath.